THE SECRET OF LIVING WELL AND LONGER IS :

 - Simple sugars are found in fruits, milk, milk products, vegetables, and processed sweets.

-- Complex carbohydrates are in beans, peas, lentils, peanuts, potatoes, corn, green peas, parsnips, whole-grain breads.
+- Complex carbohydrates are in beans, peas, lentils, peanuts, potatoes, corn, green peas, parsnips, whole-grain bread.

-- About half of your daily calories should come from carbohydrates, with most of it coming from complex carbohydrates as opposed to simple sugars.
+- About half of your daily calories should come from carbohydrates, with most of them coming from complex carbohydrates as opposed to simple sugars.

 - Common sources of fats are butter, cheese, whole milk, cream, meats, and vegetable oils.